Accounts Receivable Financing

-We help growing businesses by offering them accounts receivable financing (AR financing) or accounts receivable factoring, and it is a free application.
+We help growing businesses by offering them accounts receivable financing (AR funding) or accounts receivable factoring, and it is a free application.

 Accounts Receivable Financing is a well-proven, effective source of working capital that helps companies improve cash flow, expand their business and increase their profitability.
 Accounts receivable financing gives businesses the opportunity to sell their unpaid invoices at a discount in exchange for immediate cash.